-It is common practice to try to approximate the posterior distribution function $D(\mu\,|\,x)$ with a distribution function $C(\mu\,|\,x)$ that is the result of using Bayes' theorem to update a prior density function of the form $c(\mu)=\mbox{constant}$ $\forall \mu \in (-\infty, \infty)$.
-We should first note that, under the definition of probability being used in the present work, it would seem inappropriate to refer to $C(\mu\,|\,x)$ as a posterior distribution function, since it is based on a prior density function $c(\mu)$ that does not follow the standard mathematical rules of probability, in particular it is an improper density function.
-Second, since the function $C(\mu\,|\,x)$ is only being used to approximate the function $D(\mu\,|\,x)$, its external strength relative to other distribution functions must be inherited from $D(\mu\,|\,x)$, i.e.\ it must be roughly determined by the external strength of $D(\mu\,|\,x)$ relative to the functions in question.
+Observe that, in the situation of interest, it would be considered part of common practice to try to approximate the posterior distribution function $D(\mu\,|\,x)$ with a distribution function $C(\mu\,|\,x)$ that is the result of using Bayes' theorem to update a prior density function of the form $c(\mu)=\mbox{constant}$ $\forall \mu \in (-\infty, \infty)$.
+Let us first point out that, under the definition of probability being used in the present work, it would seem inappropriate to refer to $C(\mu\,|\,x)$ as a posterior distribution function, since it is based on a prior density function $c(\mu)$ that does not follow the standard mathematical rules of probability, in particular it is an improper density function.
+Second, since the function $C(\mu\,|\,x)$ is only being used to approximate the function $D(\mu\,|\,x)$, the external strength of this function relative to other distribution functions is naturally inherited from $D(\mu\,|\,x)$, i.e.\ it must be roughly equivalent, in this context, to the external strength that is assigned to $D(\mu\,|\,x)$ relative to other distribution functions.

-We will now turn to the application of subjective fiducial inference to the case of interest.
-The terminology that will be used corresponds to Bowater and Guzm\'{a}n~(2018), nevertheless the way that subjective fiducial inference will be applied to this case is equivalent to what was outlined in both Bowater~(2017b) and Bowater and Guzm\'{a}n~(2018).
+Let us now turn our attention to the application of subjective fiducial inference to the case of interest.
+The terminology that will be used corresponds to Bowater~(2018), nevertheless the way that subjective fiducial inference will be applied to this case is equivalent to what was outlined in both Bowater~(2017b) and Bowater~(2018).

-Since the sample mean $\bar{x}$ is a sufficient statistic for $\mu$, it can be assumed to be the fiducial statistic in this case.
-Defining the primary random variable (primary r.v.) $\Gamma$ as having a standard normal density means that it can be assumed that the data $x$ is generated by the following data generating algorithm:
+Since the sample mean $\bar{x}$ is a sufficient statistic for $\mu$, it can be assumed to be the \emph{fiducial statistic} in this case.
+For the sake of argument, let us also suppose that the \emph{primary random variable} (primary r.v.) $\Gamma$ has a standard normal density.
+Making these assumptions effectively implies that it is being assumed that the data set $x$ was generated by the following \emph{data generating algorithm}:

-1) Generate a value $\gamma$ for the random variable $\Gamma$ by randomly drawing this value from the standard normal density function.
+1) Generate a value $\gamma$ for the primary r.v.\ $\Gamma$ by randomly drawing this value from the standard normal density function.